Centrale, Croydon

-Centrale is a shopping centre in Croydon, South London, one of the largest covered retail developments in London.
-It is owned and managed by Hammerson and was opened in 2004.
+Centrale is a shopping centre in Croydon, South London.
+It is one of the largest covered retail developments in London.
+It is owned and managed by Unibail-Rodamco-Westfield and was opened in 2004.
 Plans were announced in January 2013 to redevelop Centrale and combine it with the Whitgift Centre.

 Centrale is located on North End, Croydon, facing the Whitgift Centre.
 It was developed from the existing but much smaller Drummond Centre.
 It now contains a large store – House of Fraser and formerly a Debenhams store – and around 50 smaller stores including Next, H&M and Zara.